daniel-white/kubera/README.md

-# Kubera (name TBD)
+# Vale Gateway

 ## Rust-based Kubernetes Gateway API implementation using Pingora

-Kubera is a Rust-based implementation of the Kubernetes Gateway API, leveraging the Pingora proxy for efficient and scalable traffic management.
+Vale Gateway is a Rust-based implementation of the Kubernetes Gateway API, leveraging the Pingora proxy for efficient and scalable traffic management.
 This project aims to provide a robust and flexible solution for managing ingress traffic in Kubernetes clusters.